The Early History and Settlement of Guadalajara

 Lists of the Founders of Guadalajara

 The list of founding inhabitants or vecinos (neighbors/residents) of the town is provided by the chronicler Fray Antonio Tello in his work: Cronica Miscelanea de la Sta Provincia de Jalisco (Miscellaneous Chronicle of the Holy Province of Xalisco) (Mexico, National Institute of Anthropology and History-Jalisciense Institute of Anthropology and History-University of Guadalajara, 1968, History Series no. 9, p.
 227).
-This work was finished writing in 1652).
 Another source of information about the founders was provided by the chronicler Matías de la Mota Padilla, whose work was completed in 1742.

 Bibliography